zammad/zammad-admin-documentation/channels/email/email-headers.rst

    However: You can adjust mostly any article or ticket attribute (yes, custoom ones as well) if you know the attributes exact name.

-   The name column within :doc:`/system/objects` provides easy access to objects attribute names. 🤓
+   The name column within :doc:`object management </system/objects>` provides easy access to objects attribute names. 🤓

 Trigger auto responses
 ----------------------